dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

 ## Question list table

 This table holds a list of second and subsequent individual Questions in a Question section.
-Each item in the table is a CBOR unsigned.
+Each item in the table is a CBOR unsigned integer.
 This data is optionally collected.

 Field | Description
 :-----|:-----------